Audio Deepfake Attribution: An Initial Dataset and Investigation: Experiments

+\item RawNet2 \cite{ref44}: We choose the RawNet2 baseline of the ASVspoof 2021, which operates on the raw speech waveform.

+\item RawGAT-ST \cite{ref75}: This is an end-to-end model that leverages graph attention mechanisms for sequence-to-sequence tasks in raw audio processing.

+\item AASIST \cite{ref61}: This is an end-to-end model designed for acoustic scene analysis using self-supervised learning techniques.

+\item wav2vec2.0-AASIST \cite{ref76}: This is an end-to-end model that integrates wav2vec 2.0 features with AASIST.

+\item RawFormer \cite{ref77}: This is an end-to-end model that applies transformer-based architectures to raw audio for enhanced speech representation.

+\item RawBMamba \cite{ref66}: This is an end-to-end model that combines raw audio processing with advanced neural network techniques.

-\textbf{Training strategy: } Parameters are initialized randomly.
-The training was conducted with the Adam optimizer to accelerate optimization by applying adaptive learning rate.
+\end{itemize} \textbf{Training strategy:} Parameters are randomly initialized.
+The training was conducted with the Adam optimizer to accelerate optimization by applying an adaptive learning rate.
 The initial learning rate is set to 0.001 for Adam, with linear learning rate decay.
-These models are trained with a mini-batch size of 256.
-The num epochs is set up 100.
+These models are trained with a mini-batch size of 128 for 100 epochs.